Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ner.md

 To run this example, you will need to provision an AzureML workspace ready for Federated Learning.
 We strongly recommend you use the setup provided in the repository [quickstart](../quickstart.md).
 We will use the same names for the computes and datastores created by default during this quickstart.

+:notebook: take note of your workspace name, resource group and subscription id.
+You will need them to submit the experiment.

 ## Run a job to download and store the dataset in each silo

 This can all be performed with ease using a data provisioning pipeline.
 To run it follow these steps: